influxdata/telegraf/plugins/outputs/opensearch/README.md

   ## Pipeline Name
   ## Additionally, you can specify a tag name using the notation (`{{.Tag "tag_name"}}`)
-  ## If the tag does not exist, the default tag value will be used.
-  # default_tag_value = ""
+  ## which will be used as the pipeline name (e.g. "{{.Tag "os_pipeline"}}").
-  ## If the tag does not exist, the default pipeline will be used as the
+  ## If the tag does not exist, the default pipeline will be used as the pipeline.
-  ## pipeline.
-If no default pipeline is set, no pipeline is used for the
+  ## If no default pipeline is set, no pipeline is used for the metric.
-  ## metric.
   # default_pipeline = ""
 ```